emilybagley/disgust_reversal_learning-stage2/results/video_ratings/VideoRatings.md

 <p>

-- This model found an effect of trial-type: disgust videos had were more disgusting than fear (this was <b>as predicted</b>)
+- This model found an effect of trial-type: fear videos were more frightening than fear (this was <b>as predicted</b>)
-- There was an effect of timepoint (all stimuli got less disgusting over time)
+- There was an effect of timepoint
-- There was a trial-type\*timepoint interaction (the disgust ratings for fear and disgust videos changed differentially over time)
+- There was a trial-type\*timepoint interaction (the fear ratings for fear and disgust videos changed differentially over time)

 </p>